choria-io/website/docs/content/concepts/architecture/_index.md

 Servers do not need additional open ports, nothing will listen for connections, they make a connection out to the middleware and can discover where the right middleware is using SRV records.

+Servers can host **Autonomous Agents** that continuously manage nearly anything you wish using a Control Loop (like a Kubernetes Operator).
+This is foundational technology of our **Scout** monitoring system.

 ## Clients

 A Choria Client is any piece of software that can request servers perform some action.
-Typically you will interact with Choria using the *mco* CLI tool but there is also a rich API allowing you to write automated systems in Ruby or Golang.
+Typically you will interact with Choria using the *mco* or *choria* CLI tool but there is also a rich API allowing you to write automated systems in Ruby or Golang.

 Each client has its own unique SSL certificate, typically signed by your Puppet CA.

-We have a generic client called *mco rpc* that constructs a user interface dynamically using the introspection abilities exposed from Choria, but one might also write custom clients - often called *applications* - to create custom user interfaces when the auto generated one is not suited.
+We have a generic client called *choria rpc* that constructs a user interface dynamically using the introspection abilities exposed from Choria, but one might also write custom clients - often called *applications* - to create custom user interfaces when the auto generated one is not suited.

 Clients do not need additional open ports, nothing will listen for connections, they make a connection out to the middleware and can discover where the right middleware is using SRV records.